Last Updated: October 8, 2025

 Mandatory Training Requirements—Annuity Best Interest

-Intermediaries that completed an approved annuity suitability training course prior to October 1, 2022, must complete either a one-time, 4-hour annuity training best interest course or a one-time, 1-hour refresher annuity training best interest course within six months of the effective date of the Act.
+Intermediaries that completed an approved annuity suitability training course prior to October 1, 2022, must have completed either a one-time, 4-hour annuity training best interest course or a one-time, 1-hour refresher annuity training best interest course within six months of the effective date of the Act.
 The course must be approved under the course group of Annuity Training—Best Interest.
-The deadline for intermediaries to complete this training is April 1, 2023.
+The deadline for intermediaries to complete this training was April 1, 2023.

-Individuals newly licensed with the life authority after October 1, 2022, must complete a 4-hour annuity training best interest course and the insurer-specific annuity product training before soliciting the sale of any annuity product.
+Newly licensed individuals must complete a 4-hour annuity training best interest course and the insurer-specific annuity product training before soliciting the sale of any annuity product.
 The training is required for both resident and nonresident intermediaries and it applies to both individual and group annuity sales.

 How product-specific annuity contract features affect consumers.